Skip to content

 • 2012 SIG had its first elections for terms starting in 2013

-SPP invites members with a shared interest to consider joining one or more Special Interest Groups (SIGs) by logging into the Member Portal and going to "Join a SIG/RIG/Affinity Group" on the dropbox.
+SPP invites members with a shared interest to consider joining one or more Special Interest Groups (SIGs) by logging into the Member Portal and going to "My SIGs and Affinity Groups" on the left-hand navigation.